semanticsean/ATAT/README.md

 > Thanks

-**Or one AI agent can be instructed to write a story in three API calls:**
+**Email one AI agent, instructed to write a story in three API calls:**

 > Subject: Write a Story About AI using !detail!
 > Body: